Background on work-related gradual process, disease, or infection injuries

 How are WRGPDI assessed under the AC Act?

-There are two routes for accessing cover for WRGPDI under the AC Act.
-The first is through successful application of the three-step test provided in section 30(2) of the AC Act; this is used to determine if the employment task or environment more likely than not caused or contributed to a personal injury.
+There are 2 routes for accessing cover for WRGPDI under the AC Act.
+The first is through successful application of the 3-step test provided in section 30(2) of the AC Act; this is used to determine if the employment task or environment more likely than not caused or contributed to a personal injury.
 Section 30 enables ACC to consider claims for WRGPDI, such as hearing loss, which can also be caused by non-work factors (e.g., ageing).

 Accident Compensation Act 2001 Section 30(external link) — New Zealand Legislation